 Before discussing the changes, it is important to understand debt mutual funds and their current tax framework.
 Debt mutual funds are investment instruments which predominantly invest their funds in fixed-income securities like bonds, treasury bills, commercial papers, debentures, and other debt instruments.
 These securities usually generate returns in the form of interest or capital appreciation, which makes them a preferred investment choice for conservative investors.

-For taxation purposes, a specified mutual fund is one that invests less than 35% of its proceeds in the equity shares of domestic companies.
+For taxation purposes, a specified mutual fund invests more than 65% of its proceeds in debt and money market instruments.

 Earlier, the taxation of debt mutual funds was governed by the holding period rule: